Clinic Services & Fees

 Social Communication Groups

-Children on the higher functioning end of the autism spectrum are grouped by age to facilitate social skills, language skills, making new friends, and having fun.
+Children diagnosed with autism spectrum disorders or other social/pragmatic challenges are grouped by age and personality to facilitate social skills, language skills, making new friends, and having fun.
 Depending on the age of the participants topics such as community outreach, safety, preparing for jobs, and managing finances have been explored.
 These groups are highly specialized to the interests of our participants and their families.
-These groups have built life long friendships for members of the community.
+These groups have built life long friendships for members of the community and continue to be the highlight of our clinical services.
+Group appointments are highly flexible and range from three times a week to once a week per the needs of the community.

 Augmentative and Alternative Communication